STEM Outreach Program Overview

 IT Job Shadow Day provides high school students, chosen by the schools, with a unique opportunity to observe the federal IT workforce and to shadow IT professionals, possibly providing the impetus for them to pursue a career in the IT field.

 Job Shadowing is an opportunity to introduce children to NIWC Atlantic for a few hours or a full day to expose them to an occupational area of interest.
 The program provides an up-close look at how skills learned in school are applied in the workplace.
 Host employees who act as a positive role models impact young people’s lives by helping students understand the world of work and help provide them with a positive experience, while at the same time attracting future employees.

 The goal of school tours is to provide students insight into STEM career fields, promote interest in such fields and raise awareness of

 the need for qualified STEM professionals.
-SSC Atlantic invites middle, high school, and university students and their educators to visit the command to see first-hand real world examples of STEM careers.
+NIWC Atlantic invites middle, high school, and university students and their educators to visit the command to see first-hand real world examples of STEM careers.

 Employees participate as judges at the various science fairs throughout each local area.
 Science fairs include students in elementary,

 middle and high schools.
 Students share and present their ideas and report the results.
 Science fairs motivate students with science and contribute to their social development.